IBM/maximo-labs/MkDocs/hpu_8.6/demo-health-predict.md

 ## Intro

-I’m a Reliability Engineer (RE), my role is to maintain the reliability of the grid.
+I’m a Reliability Engineer (RE) and my role is to maintain the reliability of the grid.
 My main responsibility is to ensure that the grid stays up and operational.
 I’m also responsible for making short, medium and long term investment decisions that drive maintenance and replacement policies.
 I use asset condition and operational data to gain insights into Asset Health, Probability of Failure and Risk, both today and into the future.

  ![img](/img/hpu_8.6/ObjectivesRE.png)

 Thankfully I have a Health and Predict - Utilities solution from IBM with advanced analytics that help me do my work efficiently and confidently without relying on spreadsheets or point solutions that consider 1 or 2 data sources.
-Health and Predict - Utilities incorporates multiple data sources such as Asset Master and Work order data, historical failure data, GeoSpatial Data, Inspection and Test Logs, IoT and Sensor data.
+Health and Predict - Utilities incorporates multiple data sources such as Asset Master and Work order data, historical failure data, GeoSpatial Data, Inspection and Test Logs, IoT and Sensor data.<br>

 Health and Predict - Utilities provides a flexible Asset condition framework for mining the asset condition data.
 Health and Predict - Utilities helps me identifying assets that are at greatest risk of failure, across different circuits/feeders, substations and regions.
 The risk assessment helps me drive asset and work management activities in Maximo Manage or other EAM systems to keep the grid up, reduce operational expense, optimize and defend capital expenditures resulting in better outcomes.

  ![img](/img/hpu_8.6/Goals2RE.png)

-### Identify Assets at Risk
+## Identify Assets at Risk

 Maximo Health and Predict are targeted to the RE, and provide a view of the current state of an enterprise's assets, and projects future conditions of those assets.